cdl-geneseo/geneseo-dictionary/R/RL.md

 # RL

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : RL

 Created by  Unknown User (lav4), last modified by  Unknown User (ram19) on Nov 20, 2012

 noun: abbv: RL, or IRL; Real Life, or In Real Life; meant to distinguish the difference between the online play world and reality.
 Obsolete as of 2012.
 Miller, N-R, 2012.